 The navies got a huge rework.
 Every major naval faction now has specific new ships and designs for you to construct and rule the waves.
 There's so much to say about each individual nation that the best might be too left to you to explore.

-Most notably we have added not only classes of ships but also a few singular ones, all based on historical records.
 Some unique ships are already built and sailing at the start of a campaign and aren't recruitable at all (they are older ships), like HMS Victory and Santísima Trinidad.
 If you don't want to lose them forever you better take good care of them.

 Ships are divided as in the "common" system of rates but some of the ships aren't on their historical rating because of balancing reasons, like some heavy third rates being classified as second rates on our mod.
 Each rate has "heavy", "normal" and "light" variants of HP, usually also tied to firepower but in more than one case you can find a really weak but sturdy ship or a powerful but lighter one.